ShehabCE/shehabce.github.io/_posts/2021-09-21-Semantic-Versioning.markdown

 cover: "/assets/posts/semver.png"
 ---

 You and your team are maintaing a set of backend services for an online shopping application.
 Scenario A, your colleague is pushing a bug fix to <strong>Order Service</strong> that caused some problems in the <strong>Cart Service</strong>.
 This new push has changed the state of the service from the old buggy state to the new fixed state.
-But say there is another team who want to quickly identify the magnitude of your change, i.e. did you break any logic? did you remove a class, or did you change a function signature that was used in other services?, or did you just update a README file?
+But say there is another team who want to quickly identify the magnitude of your change, i.e. did you break any logic? did you remove a class, or did you change a function signature that was used in other services?, or did you just fix a typo user message?

-Another Scenario, Scenario B, you are importing a 3rd party service such as <strong>Payment Service</strong> with a version 3.2.0, you notice two new releases with versions; 3.2.1 and 4.0.0.
-What is the difference?
+Scenario B, you are importing a 3rd party service such as <strong>Payment Service</strong> with a version 3.2.0, you notice two new releases with versions; 3.2.1 and 4.0.0.
+What is the difference between the two?
 What is the magnitude of change in the 3rd party service?
 Should you be worried when upgrading to this new version or not?

 <p align="center"><img src="/assets/posts/service-versions.png"></p>

 Given scenario A and B, the question we have here is, how can you assign a label of a certain service to keep track of its changes and its current state?
+Another valid question is, how can you tell of a certain software has released multiple bug fixes?
-That's where Semantic Version comes in.
+That's where Semantic Versioning comes in.

 <h4>What is Semantic Versioning?</h4>